jp-wright/nfl_betting_market_analysis/README.md

 With this in mind, I decided to set the threshold for deciding how far off a game's spread was to a minimum +/- 3 points.
 This ensured we would not select games that would 'flip' the favored team and that our prediction would be beyond the threshold of a field goal.
 Games that met or exceeded this threshold are explored in the [Wise Bets Results](#wise-bets-results) section below.

 #### Spread Feature Importance
 The most important features tend to be the _matchup delta_ features I engineered.
 These tell the difference between the two teams in a game in a given metric.
-My reasoning was that the raw value, say a high amount of rushing yards per game, would matter little for prediction of one team's superiority if the other team also had a high value in that metric.
+My reasoning was that the raw value of a statistic, say a high amount of rushing yards per game, would matter little for prediction of one team's superiority if the other team also had a high value in that metric.
 If one team was significantly better than the other team in a given metric we would be able to make more accurate predictions.
 This finding is shown consistently in this project as the _matchup_ features rank high in importance.

 <img src="images/road_spread_feats.png" align="middle" alt="Important features to predict the spread" >